Milton Keynes North: 2010–2024

 The City Council ward boundaries do not necessarily coincide with the town and parish council areas.

 Of these wards, Newport Pagnell North and Hanslope, and Olney are more rural.
 The remainder are more urban.
 Each ward returns three councillors so their electorates are broadly equal.

 2024–present

-Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following (as they existed on 1 December 2020):
+Following the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following (as they existed on 1 December 2020):